 She leaves to cherish her memory, one daughter Charlesetta Smith (Bill) of the city; two, grandchildren Teresa Smith Triplett (Gerald), and William G. Smith (Tiffani); three great grandchildren, Marvon Smith, Krystal and Christian Triplett.
 Many stepchildren, step grandchildren, step great grandchildren and a host of friends and relatives.
 Callie will truly be missed by her family but happy to be with her family and friends waiting on her on Heaven.
 God bless you and job well done.

-To send flowers to the family or plant a tree in memory of Callie Lou Robinson, please visit our floral store.
+To send flowers to Callie's family, please visit our floral store.